ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Increase performance and protect from Denial of Service attacks
 {: #multi-region-k8s-cis-proxy_setting}

-A distributed denial of service ([DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)) attack is a malicious attempt to disrupt normal traffic of a server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic. {{site.data.keyword.cis_short_notm}} is equipped to protect your domain from DDoS.
+A distributed denial of service ([DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack){: external}) attack is a malicious attempt to disrupt normal traffic of a server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic. {{site.data.keyword.cis_short_notm}} is equipped to protect your domain from DDoS.

 1. In the {{site.data.keyword.cis_short_notm}} dashboard, select **Reliability** > **Global Load Balancer**.
 1. Locate the GLB you created in the **Load Balancers** table.